Skip to main content

 (1) A CRES provider shall not assign customer contract(s) to another CRES provider without:

-(a) Providing a minimum of fourteen calendar days written notice to the director of the service monitoring and enforcement department or the director's designee and any affected electric utility before the contract assignment.
-Such notice shall include:
+(a) Providing a minimum of fourteen calendar days written notice to the director of the service monitoring and enforcement department or the director's designee and any affected electric utility before the contract assignment, with such notice including:

 (i) The name of the CRES provider to whom the contracts will be assigned.